PIYUSH-MISHRA-00/Kaalka-Encryption-Algorithm/README.md

+**Kaalka: Time-Based Encryption Library for Python**

+Kaalka is a robust, production-ready time-based encryption library for Python.
+It enables secure, non-trivial encryption and decryption of messages and files using either the current system time or a user-provided timestamp as the cryptographic key.
+Kaalka supports messaging, file transfer, chunked file encryption, and NTP-based workflows.

+All cryptographic operations use custom Kaalka-style derivations (Sundial, Pulse, Resonance, Weave, Drum, Seal, Ledger) built on the Kaalka Drum cipher.
+No external crypto primitives are used.
+The code is fully tested and ready for production use.

 # Kaalka: Time-Based Encryption Library for Python

 Kaalka is a robust, time-based encryption library for Python, inspired by the Kaalka Encryption Algorithm.
 It enables secure, non-trivial encryption and decryption of messages using either the current system time or a user-provided timestamp as the cryptographic key.
 Kaalka is suitable for secure messaging, cryptographic experiments, and time-sensitive data protection.